 An Organic Gardener’s Salad – Eat Colors for Health

-Spring is here and there is no easier time to “Eat Your Colors”.
+Spring is here and there is no easier time to “Eat Your Colors” for extra health.

 Both the farmers’ markets, as well as our gardens are exploding with color right now.
 And aside from being aesthetically appealing there are some potential health benefits that come along with it.
 Adding an array of colorful plants to your diet might just benifit more than your mood.